rjsaidi/DataFest2YCs/README.md

 ## Faculty and students wishing to participate

-Please click the link to the form to register your team.
-Team registration is due by XXXXXXXXXXXXXXXXXXXXXXXXXXX.
+Please click the link to the form to register your team:  https://forms.gle/jCddCmnAoXic6FdDA.

-## We Need Mentors

-This event cannot run without the support of volunteer mentors.

-**Mentor Role**
-- You will be assigned to two teams.
-You will meet with each team for about one hour each on Saturday and Sunday to provide feedback to the teams.

-Please click the link to the form to register as a mentor.
+Team registration is due by Monday, April 7th.

 ## We Need Judges